harrietrc/loadimpact-docs/jekyll/_v4/guides/test-scheduling.md

 ---
 layout: classic-docs
-title: Scheduling tests within the LoadImpact Web UI
+title: Scheduling Load Tests with LoadImpact
-description: How to schedule your v4.0 tests to run at a set interval or at a later time
+description: A guide on how to schedule your load tests to run in the future or on a schedule within the LoadImpact Web UI.
-categories: [test-running]
+categories: [guides]
 order: 3
+redirect_from: /4.0/test-running/test-scheduling/
 ---

 ***